Njoura7/pingMeetPong-frontend/README.md

 # PingMeetPong Frontend

-## Introduction
+## 👋 Introduction

 PingMeetPong is a dynamic and engaging platform designed to connect users through interactive gaming experiences.
 This repository contains the frontend codebase for the PingMeetPong platform.

-## Features
+## ✨ Features

 - ✅ User Authentication
 - ✅ Create games
 - ✅ Search for players
 - User interactions:
   - ✅ send invitations and receive in real time with socket.io
-  - [ ] accept/decline invitations
+  - ✅ accept/decline invitations
   - [ ] creating chat rooms for each game with socket.io
 - Enhance user profile:
   - [ ] better UI (including Bio)
   - [ ] player history
   - [ ] recommendations & feedbacks

-## Technology Stack
+## 🛠️ Tech Stack

 - React
 - TypeScript